TripShot/hire-backend/README.md

 Now add suitable tests for your polygon inclusion algorithm.
-Use whatever testing lib you think makes sense, however at least one test needs to be a property test using QuickTest.
+Use whatever testing lib you think makes sense, however at least one test needs to be a property test using QuickCheck.

 ## Tree traversal